-Acting Chair of Nephrology and Hypertension at FAU, Professor Karl Hilgers, and Professor Margarete Goppelt-Strübe, have since taken over co-leadership of TRENAL at FAU.
+Chair of Nephrology and Hypertension at FAU, Professor Mario Schiffer, and Professor Margarete Goppelt-Strübe, took over co-leadership of TRENAL at FAU.
 In May 2020 Heike Meiselbach has taken over the position of Margarete Goppelt-Strübe.

 The Yale Associate Director, Peter Aronson, is a Professor of Medicine (Nephrology) and Cellular and Molecular Physiology.
 He is the director of the George M. O´Brien Kidney Center, director of the NIH-funded postdoctoral research-training program in nephrology at YALE, and Past-President of the American Society of Nephrology.
 The Deputy Associate Director, Stefan Somlo, is C. N. H. Long Professor of Medicine (Nephrology), Professor of Genetics, and current Chief of Yale Nephrology.
 Mark Perazella, Professor of Medicine, has special responsibility for the clinical aspects of the program (Clinical Coordinator).